7BIndustries/semblage-docs/docs/developer_setup_linux.md

 ## Steps For Working Dev Environment

-* Download and install [Godot 3.4.4](https://godotengine.org/download) for 64-bit Linux.
+* Download and install [Godot 3.4.5](https://godotengine.org/download) or a newer 3.4.x version for 64-bit Linux.
-* Clone the Semblage repo
+* Clone the Semblage repo with `git clone --recurse-submodules https://github.com/7BIndustries/Semblage.git`.
 * Run Godot and import the Semblage project file.
 * Go to the AssetLib tab.
 * Search for "pythonscript".